 What type of electric bike should you get?

-There are multiple styles of e-bikes and one of them is going to fit your needs.
-Each style has different attributes and each style even has subcategories.
+There are multiple styles of e-bikes, and one of them is going to fit your needs.
+Each style has different attributes, and each style even has subcategories.
 Some of the categories overlap.
 Others stand alone.
-Over the last decades, I have had road (racing) bikes (not an e-bike category), mountain bikes, micro bikes, and comfort “cruisers”.
-Other than cargo and other specialty bikes, we have pretty much owned the full range of available bicycles.
-So I have good insight into the styles available.
+Over the last decades, I have had road (racing) bikes (not an e-bike category), mountain bikes, micro bikes, and comfort “cruisers.”
+Besides cargo and specialty bikes, we have owned the full range of available bicycles.
+So, I have good insight into the styles available.

 Rare… road-style e-bikes

-There are almost no Road (racing) style e-bikes although many comfort e-bikes may have road bike styles including drop handlebars.
-My opinion is however that drop handle bars, while useful in a sprint don’t help normal bicyclists go faster and surely don’t increase comfort.
-The purpose of the drop handlebar is to allow for a more efficient aerodynamic position and unless you are racing (something you don’t do on an e-bike because it is called cheating) then you don’t need racing-style drop handlebars.
+There are almost no Road (racing) style e-bikes, although many comfort e-bikes may have road bike styles, including drop handlebars.
+My opinion is, however, that drop handlebars, while useful in a sprint, don’t help everyday bicyclists go faster and surely don’t increase comfort.
+The purpose of the drop handlebar is to allow for a more efficient aerodynamic position.
+Unless you are racing (something you don’t do on an e-bike because it is called cheating), then you don’t need racing-style drop handlebars.

 E-bike styles: Micro, Compact, Comfort/Hybrid, Mountain & Cargo

 This isn’t the entire list of e-bikes or bikes.
 In general, most e-bikes fit into one of these categories.
 You will probably get one of these styles of e-bikes.
-As an RVer, you might guess that I picked my e-bike based on its small size and the ability to fold and you would have guessed wrong.
+As an RVer, you might guess I picked my e-bike based on its small size and the ability to fold, but you would have guessed wrong.

 Micro e-bikes

-When I was growing up the only people that had micro bikes (that I know about) were small children.
-Until last year we had never owned any bikes in the micro category.
-Even then our micro e-bikes had bigger tires than many micro e-bikes.
+When I was growing up, the only people who had microbikes (that I know about) were small children.
+Until last year, we had never owned any bikes in the micro category.
+Even then, our micro e-bikes had bigger tires than many micro e-bikes.

-Our micro e-bikes were super fun with twenty-inch tires and no pedals.
-Our micro e-bikes were bicycle-style scooters.
+Our micro e-bikes were super fun.
+They had twenty-inch tires and no pedals.
+They were bicycle-style scooters.
 Here is a link to our JackRabbit e-bikes.
-JackRabbit They were the smallest e-bikes that I thought I could live with in my RV.
-Some bikes were smaller but bikes smaller than a JackRabbit were not for me.
+JackRabbit was the smallest e-bike I thought I could live with in my RV.
+Some bikes were smaller, but bikes smaller than a JackRabbit were not for me.

-Some micro bikes have much smaller tires than our micro e-bikes and that makes a good segway to start talking about tire sizes.
-I am going to talk a lot about tire sizes because it is important and key to understanding e-bikes.
+Some micro bikes have much smaller tires than our micro e-bikes, making an excellent segway to start talking about tire sizes.
+I will talk a lot about tire sizes because it is essential to understanding e-bikes.
 Small tire sizes create small bikes.
 Any bike with tire sizes that are 20 inches or smaller is going to fit into the micro category.
-However 20-inch tires alone do not determine the bike category.
+However, 20-inch tires alone do not determine the bike category.
 Not all 20-inch tire bikes are going to be mico-sized e-bikes.
 Tire width also plays a huge part in creating e-bike capability.

 Some fat tire e-bikes will easily handle heavy loads.
-If the 20-inch tire is a fat tire, then these bikes could bridge into all the other categories with the exception of mountain bikes.
-It isn’t that you can’t take a 20-inch bike into the mountains, but rather that they don’t excel at being mountain bikes.
-I will discuss tire width later at length.
+If the 20-inch tire is a fat tire, these bikes could bridge into all categories except mountain bikes.
+It isn’t that you can’t take a 20-inch motorcycle into the mountains, but rather that they don’t excel at being mountain bikes.
+I will discuss the tire width and length later.

 One thing that bikes with 20-inch tires all have in common is that they turn quickly.
 Some bikes with tires 20 inches or less might be described as twitchy.